 This information is also applicable to medical care facilities, nursing homes, emergency response vehicles, and other places where normal operations and activities generate potentially infectious waste that may require special handling.
 Contact the environmental health office of your local health department for additional information about the disposal of infectious waste.

-Personal protective equipment disposal guidance is available in the following languages.
-Choose the link that best fits your needs.
+Personal protective equipment disposal guidance is available in other languages at the bottom of this page.

 General PPE disposal

 Facilities, businesses, and residences can place used PPE generated in response to concerns for COVID-19 in the regular solid waste stream (e.g., municipal trash).
 For extra precaution, used PPE may be bagged rather than placed loosely in dumpsters or unlined trash receptacles.
 This will help minimize the potential for Coronavirus exposure to custodial staff, family members, solid waste workers, and others.
 Lined trash receptacles should meet the need for added protection.
 Bags should be tied closed before placing them in dumpsters or curbside garbage receptacles.